EBI-Metagenomics/EMG-docs/docs/dataflow.rst

   *Note that all queries concerning data submission should be directed to* `ENA dedicated help desk <https://www.ebi.ac.uk/ena/browser/support>`_

-  After validation by ENA, we will be able to access the submitted data and they will be queued for analysis (more details about our :ref:`Analysis pipeline <analysis>`).

-  The length of time required for analysis varies according to the number of projects in the queue and the nature and number of runs in the submission.
-However, we aim to have most analyses completed in less than a week once validated by ENA.

   **The following ENA submission criteria must be fulfilled.
 Please note, MGnify will not have access to retrieve data for analyses until these criteria are met.**

   **Assemblies:**